XVII. Airmails and Commemoratives, 1949-1959

 Production: Bradbury Wilkinson & Company, London

 Although Faisal II became king immediately on the death of Ghazi, his formal coronation was delayed until 1953 when he reached the age of eighteen.
 Another bland design, with the space either side of the crown at the top not being used well.
-The arched value tablets are attractive and, perhaps, if the arch motif had been carried into the rest of the design with some energy (i.e., more than just the flat, cursory arch above the royal head) a better result could maybe have been achieved.
+The arched value tablets are attractive and, perhaps, if the arch motif had been carried into the rest of the design with some energy (a point, rather than the flat thing we have here) a better result could maybe have been achieved.
 First appearance of the portrait which would be used a year later on the definitives.

 Abrogation of the Anglo-Iraqi Treaty